 SURF Applications should be developed and submitted by students in close consultation with their prospective faculty mentors, and must include:

-- Project Description (max 1,000 words).
+· Project Description (max 2,000 words).
 Describe the scholarly project and the activities in which the student will be engaged to carry out the project.
+Please give both a Scenario A (primarily or partially on-campus experience, with social distancing) and a Scenario B (primarily or exclusively remote experience).
 If the summer project is related to a larger piece of work such as a senior thesis, the description should address the role of the summer component in the larger project.

 Upon submission of the application by the student, the faculty/mentor will receive an e-mail prompt to fill out and submit, within one week, a confidential endorsement form via the portal.
-The endorsement form, downloadable fom here, will require:
+The endorsement form, downloadable from here (PDF) or here (.docx), will require:

-- A description of the nature of the mentoring relationship planned for the student during the funded period.
+· A description of the nature of the mentoring relationship planned for the student during the funded period, including both Scenario A (primarily or partially on-campus experience), and Scenario B (primarily or exclusively off-campus experience).
 If the mentor is already supervising the student, the endorsement should include a description of the mentoring activities to date, and plans to develop or continue these activities during the funded period.

-SURF proposals will be evaluated by UM faculty volunteers recruited by ORSP, and scored based on the quality of the written proposal, the clarity of the plan/achievability of results, the student’s expected independent contribution, the strength of the faculty/mentor’s endorsement; and the extent to which the project will contribute to the program goal of expanding undergraduate participation in research and creative scholarship.
+SURF proposals will be evaluated by UM faculty volunteers recruited by ORSP, and scored based on the quality of the written proposal, the clarity of the plan/achievability of results, the student’s expected independent contribution, the strength of the faculty/mentor’s endorsement; the extent to which the project will contribute to the program goal of expanding undergraduate participation in research and creative scholarship; and the potential viability of the project as a primarily or exclusively off-campus experience.
 Funding decisions will be made based on the application scores, the diversity of disciplines represented, and the availability of funding.
-We anticipate funding five Track 1 awards in 2020.
+We anticipate funding up to five Track 1 awards in 2020.

-Students awarded these fellowships (SURF Fellows) must be present and engaged in their research projects for the full 10-week program period (except for weekends and university holidays) with their mentors also present to guide them on the project.
-Each SURF Fellow may also have the opportunity to participate with other SURF Fellows in some UM-SURE programmatic activities (e.g., training sessions, networking sessions) to be scheduled during the summer.
-All SURF Fellows are required to give a presentation on their project at the UM Summer Undergraduate Research Symposium on July 31, 2020.
+Each SURF Fellow may also have the opportunity to participate (in-person or virtually) with other SURF Fellows in some UM-SURE programmatic activities (e.g., training sessions, networking sessions) to be scheduled during the summer.
+All SURF Fellows are required to give a presentation (in-person or virtually) on their project at the UM Summer Undergraduate Research Symposium on July 31, 2020.
 At the conclusion of the fellowship, each SURF Fellow will complete the Survey of Undergraduate Research Experiences assessment (DOI: 10.1187/cbe.07–06–0039), and submit an initial program report by August 31, 2020, a subsequent program report by January 31, 2021, and a final program report by March 30, 2021.
-In addition, SURF Fellows may be asked to participate in other on-campus research symposia, and/or news releases about the program or their individual projects.
+In addition, SURF Fellows may be asked to participate in other on-campus or virtual research symposia, and/or news releases about the program or their individual projects.